Skip to main content

 What it helps with: Caregiver programs may include support groups, respite referrals, training, care planning, and help finding services.
 New York’s caregiver page points unpaid caregivers to statewide resources and digital support.

-Who may qualify: A family caregiver, spouse, adult child, friend, or neighbor may ask for help when caring for an older adult.
+Who may qualify: A spouse, adult child, family member, friend, or neighbor may ask for help when caring for an older adult.
 Some respite help may have screening rules or funding limits.

 Where to apply: Call the local Office for the Aging and say you are a caregiver.
-Ask whether the county has a caregiver program, respite options, or support groups.
+If you are trying to understand paid-care paths, our paid caregiver guide explains where family payment may fit.

 Reality check: Caregiver help may not provide the number of hours a family wants.
-Ask what is available now, what has a waitlist, and what private or Medicaid options might fill the gap.
+Ask what is open now, what has a waitlist, and what Medicaid or private options may fill the gap.

 Home care and long-term care choices

 Who may qualify: Some help is broad, while Medicaid long-term care programs usually require financial and care-need reviews.
-The NHTD waiver page explains one Medicaid path for eligible seniors and people with physical disabilities who need nursing-facility-level care but can live in the community with services.
+The NHTD waiver is one Medicaid path for eligible people who need nursing-facility-level care but can live in the community with services.

 Where to apply: Start with NY Connects, your local aging office, your local Department of Social Services, or HRA in New York City.
-If assisted living may be needed, our assisted living guide can help you ask better questions.
+If a disability-specific route may help, our disability help guide has more state-specific contacts.

 Reality check: Home care approval can take time.
 A hospital discharge planner, doctor, Medicaid office, or managed long-term care plan may also need to be involved.

 What it helps with: Local aging offices may help you understand where to apply for food, heating, cooling, utility, and cash assistance.
 SNAP is handled by OTDA and local districts.
-The SNAP contact page lists the 1-800-342-3009 hotline.
+The SNAP page lists the OTDA hotline at 1-800-342-3009.

 Who may qualify: Benefit rules depend on household size, income, shelter costs, medical costs, county or city path, and program rules.
 Older adults may have deductions or forms that differ from younger households.